#me memory

 -y, --yes Skip the confirmation prompt.

 Moves all memories under the source prefix to the destination, preserving subtree structure.
+Always shows a preview count before confirming.

-me memory import
+#me memory import

 Import memories from files or stdin.